MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-aspnet-core.md

    ![Screenshot shows the About page in your web app.](media/csharp-aspnet-razor-browser-page-about.png)

 1. Return to Visual Studio, and then press **Shift+F5** to stop debugging.
-This also closes the project in the browser window.
+This action closes the project in the browser window.

 1. In Visual Studio, select **About.cshtml**.
 Then, delete the word **another** and replace it with **file and directory**.